dave4420/findmypast-take-home-test/README.md

      *  `stack build`

-    Or, if you want to run the tests as well,

-     *  `stack build --test`

 4. Run the code.   e.g.

      *  `stack exec findmypast-take-home-test text 3`
      *  `stack exec findmypast-take-home-test csv 5`

+5. Run the tests, if you like.

+     *  `stack test findmypast-take-home-test-lib`

 # What I'm pleased with